COVID-19 Updates: State of public health emergency declared.

 People at risk of domestic violence have the right to get information about potentially harmful intimate partners.
 Read about Clare's Law in Alberta.

-The Alberta Sheriffs have shut down a property in Lloydminster where drug activity and violence created an unsafe environment in the community.
+The Alberta Sheriffs have shut down a property in Airdrie where drug activity was disrupting a residential neighbourhood.